sage-code/csr/content/_index.md

 # Computer Science

 Welcome, visitor!
 You're about to embark on a journey through the fascinating world of computer science.
 We study the basics using AI prompts.
-The goal is to descover the direction of research worth persuing.
-This is a open source static website, created with Hugo, and hosted on Vercel.
-We explain everything about the project in README.md file on GitHub.
-Have fun reading!
+Learn and prosper \\//.

 ---

-> Anyone who stops learning is old, whether at twenty or eighty.
-Anyone who keeps learning stays young. - _Albert Einstein_
+> "Anyone who stops learning is old, whether at twenty or eighty.
+Anyone who keeps learning stays young."

+_Albert Einstein_

+## Course Curriculum

+{{% children style="li" depth="3" description="true" %}}

+---

-> Secret's to stay young longer:
+> Secret's to stay young over 50:

 1 - Eat 2 nuts every day
 2 - Take one pill rezveratrol every day
-3 - Eat healty, avoid any burned food or oil
+3 - Eat healty, avoid any burned food or cooking oil
 4 - Sleep 8h/day - take melatonin every evening
 5 - Do not drink booz, do not smoke
+6 - Take vitamines and calcium
+7 - Don't consume coffe, use green tee instead

 Keep yourself young, avoid stress and be happy.
 Learn and prosper \\//.

----

-## Course Curriculum

-{{% children style="li" depth="3" description="true" %}}

 ---
 **Disclaim:** Content generated with AI (Gemini Pro)